divio/divio-cloud-docs/background/addons-basics.rst

     # </STATIC>

-These sections are in effect placeholders for Docker commands and configuration that will be used to define the project later.
+These sections are in effect placeholders for Docker commands and configuration that will be used to define the application later.

 The ``<WARNING>`` section